jherzog89/reverse-words-service/README.md

-<h1>Angular SpringBoot Sanbox Project:</h1>
+<h1>Angular SpringBoot Sandbox Project:</h1>

-This is a sandbox project I'm working on to get more familar with Angular, SpringBoot, Microservices, Docker, API Gateways, JWT, etc
+This is a sandbox project I'm working on to get more familar with Angular, SpringBoot, Microservices, Docker, API Gateways, JWT, etc. Goal is to explore and implement new technologies, not necessarily make a production ready application.

 <h2>Architecture:</h2>
 <img width="690" height="417" alt="angular_microservices drawio" src="https://github.com/user-attachments/assets/b2a30121-c576-451c-8a1c-d946802babdf" />